-There are no user-serviceable parts in the power supply section of the Rack.
-Voltage setting changes and fuse replacement should only be performed by qualified service personnel.
-Contact Black Box Technical Support at 724-746-5500.
+There are no user-serviceable parts in the power-supply section of the rack chassis.
+Voltage-setting changes and fuse replacement should only be performed by qualified service personnel.
+Contact Black Box Technical Support at 724-746-5500 for details.